WSBB (AM)

 WSBB (1230 kHz) is a commercial AM radio station broadcasting an adult standards format.
 Licensed to New Smyrna Beach, Florida, United States, the station serves the Daytona Beach metropolitan area.
 The station is owned by Diegel Communications and its studios are located at 229 Canal Street, just a few blocks away from WSBB's historic studios on the west end of the causeway.
 The causeway location, off Indian River North, continues to serve as the main transmission site for WSBB.

 The stations play adult standards music from over five decades, and the playlist is locally programmed at the station.
-At the beginning of most hours, WSBB carries CBS News Radio.
+At the beginning of most hours, WSBB carries Radio Network News.
 It also broadcasts University of Florida sports, including Florida Gators football games, and the nationally syndicated Dave Ramsey Show.

 In addition to being heard on AM 1230, programming is also heard on an FM translator station, 106.9 W295CN in Ormond Beach.
 WSBB is also simulcast on co-owned WTJV (1490 AM) in DeLand.
 Both AM stations transmit with 1,000 watts using non-directional antennas.
 The translator’s effective radiated power is 250 watts.